How to Create a Pair Trading Strategy

-Straight away you will see that there is an incredibly high positive correlation between all four of the above stocks.
+Straight away you will see that there is a high positive correlation between all four of the above stocks.
 The highest is between the stocks of BP (British Petroleum) and RDSA (Royal Dutch Shell Plc) with a score of 99.

 Wait For a Deviation

-Now that the strong positive correlation has been established between the two stocks, a trader must wait for a deviation between the two.
+Now that the strong positive correlation has been established between the two stocks, a trader must wait for a deviation between the two prices.

-Let's imagine that the price of BP increases, whilst the price of Shell remains the same.
-Now the change in price has been identified, a long trade is opened on Shell stock whilst a short trade is opened on BP.
+Let's imagine that the price of BP decreases, whilst the price of Shell remains the same.
+Now a change in price has been identified, the next stage of our stock pair trading strategy is to initiate a short (sell) position on Shell whilst a long (buy) trade is opened on BP.

-We are banking on the prices continuing their historical correlation and have therefore covered both bases.
-If BP's share price falls again towards its previous price, the short trade would profit.
-If Shell's share price increases, the long trade would profit.
+We are banking on the prices continuing their historical correlation and have, therefore, covered both bases.
+If BP's share price rises back towards its previous price, the long trade would profit.
+If Shell's share price decreases, the short trade part of our stock pair trading strategy would profit.

-Of course, this is not an exact science, in this example, the prices might not realign.
+Of course, this is not an exact science.
+In our stock pair trading strategy example, it is possible the prices will not realign.
 The strategy is based on the assumption that historical correlation will continue, but this will not necessarily always be the case.

-To benefit from the Correlation Matrix and numerous other Expert Advisors and technical indicators, download the MetaTrader Supreme Edition plug-in from Admiral Markets!
+To benefit from the Correlation Matrix and numerous other Expert Advisors and technical indicators, download the MetaTrader Supreme Edition plug-in from Admirals!
 This plug-in was created by professional traders and is absolutely free!
 Click the banner below to start your download today!

 In the example above, we looked at the stock market.
-But we could have easily used the Forex market to create a Forex pair trading strategy instead, or a crypto strategy, or a commodities strategy.
+But we could have easily used the Forex market to create a Forex pair trading strategy instead, or any other financial instrument.
 The important factor is the strong positive correlation.

-To illustrate this point, let's take another example, this time we will look at the Forex market, in particular on currency pairs which involve the GBP over the last 500 days.
+To illustrate this point, let's take another example, this time we will look at the Forex market and look to create a Forex pair trading strategy.
+In particular, we will focus on currency pairs which involve the GBP over the last 500 days.

-We can see that the strongest positive correlation is between the currency pairs GBPNZD and GBPAUD which have a positive correlation of 86.
+We can see that the strongest positive correlation is between the currency pairs GBPAUD and GBPNZD which have a positive correlation of 85.

-Now you have identified that GBPNZD and GBPAUD are positively correlated, you need to wait for a deviation in their price movements.
+Now we have identified that GBPAUD and GBPNZD are positively correlated, the next step of our Forex pair trading strategy is to wait for a deviation in their price.

-In the highlighted section of the chart below, between the dates 31 July 2020 and 7 September 2020, we can see that the price of GBPAUD was moving sideways.
+In the highlighted section of the chart below, we can see that the price of GBPAUD was moving sideways.

-In the GBPNZD chart below, of the same date range, we can see that, between the 31 July 2020 and 20 August 2020, whilst the GBPAUD price was moving sideways, the price of GBPNZD increased significantly.
+In the GBPNZD chart below, of the same date range, we can see that, in the highlighted section, whilst the GBPAUD price was moving sideways, the price of GBPNZD increased significantly.

-Once this upward movement of GBPNZD has plateaued, the user of a pair trading strategy would look to take a short position on this currency pair.
-A long position would be taken up on GBPAUD, which has remained in a sideways movement.
+Once this upward movement of GBPNZD has plateaued, a Forex pair trading strategy would look to take a short position on this currency pair, whilst entering a long position on GBPAUD.

 As we can see from the chart, whilst the price of GBPAUD continues sideways, the price of GBPNZD begins to retrace back downwards towards its previous level before the increase.

-The pair trading strategy would have profited from the short position and actually lost a bit on the long position, as the price of GBPAUD went down.
-With pair trading strategies, it is not likely that both trades will be profitable.
+This Forex pair trading strategy would have profited from the short position and actually lost money on the long position, as the price of GBPAUD went down.
+With Forex pair trading strategies, it is not likely that both trades will be profitable.
 But the aim is for the winning trade, if there is one, to outweigh any loss on the other.

-Pair trading can be a useful strategy for a trader to have in their repertoire, as it can be implemented regardless of market conditions and, as we have seen, in different financial markets.
+A pair trading strategy can be useful for a trader to have in their trading repertoire, as it can be implemented regardless of market conditions and, as we have seen, in different financial markets.

 In the same way, although in this article we have concentrated on a daily time frame, we could have easily shortened this to create an intraday pair strategy, or lengthened the timeframe if we wanted to swing trade, all are valid approaches.

-Traders who choose Admiral Markets can practice trading completely risk-free with a free demo account!
+Traders who choose Admirals can practice trading completely with a risk-free demo account!
 A demo trading account is the perfect place for a beginner trader to get to grips with the financial markets, or for an experienced trader to trial a new strategy.
 Click the banner below to open an account today:

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.